TelemetryDeck/docs/tql/extractionFunction.md

 - `processorFamily` - Translates a device model name into a processor family such as "A12 Bionic" (the bionic part is very important!)
 - `processorType` - Translates a device model name into a processor type such as "Apple Silicon" or "Intel"

+(See our public [appleModelNames](https://github.com/TelemetryDeck/AppleModelNames) repo for a list of values in these.

 Here's an example TQL query that uses the registered lookup extraction function to translate a dimension value into a human readable name:

 ```json